soumik-uxd/camel-recipes/sftp-copy/README.md

 # SFTP Copy
-An Apache Camel route to copy from one sftp source to another sftp target.
+An [Apache Camel](https://camel.apache.org/) route to copy from one SFTP source to another SFTP target.

 ## How to
 ### 1. Clone the application